 India is one of the world’s major emerging powers.
 It has seen unprecedented economic growth alongside large-scale industrialization and development of a cutting edge technology and software sector.
 Yet despite these significant advances, at least 1 in 5 of India’s population still live below their own government’s defined poverty line.

 Machines, winner of the Sundance Award for Cinematography, offers an insight into the life of workers in a textile factory in Gujarat, India.
 It details the intense toil, physical labour, and suffering that these individuals endure to produce garments for the international market.
-The documentary raises difficult issues of inequality, oppression and the dark-side of capitalism, asking the viewer to question their own role in this cycle of globalised supply and demand for consumer goods.
+The documentary raises difficult issues of inequality, oppression and the dark-side of capitalism, asking the viewer to question their own role in this cycle of globalized supply and demand for consumer goods.